peterhinch/micropython-touch/README.md

 Optional keyword only arguments:
  * `width=0` By default dimensions are calculated from font size.
-The button is is square.
+The button is square.
 Optionally `width` may be specified.
  * `callback=dolittle` Optional callback, not normally required.
  * `args=()` Args for above.
  * `bgcolor=RED`